NW Washington Corps

 Photo: 1984 Brassmen

-April 19, 1985: Merged with the Pacificaires from Surrey BC Canada.
+April 19, 1985: Merged with the Pacificaires from Surrey BC Canada, and adopt their name.

 Matadors – Bellingham, WA

 Founder: Ken Eno of the American Legion Falcons Sr D&BC

 Managers: Ken Eno and George Provias (Falcons Sr. Drum Major)

 First/Last Field Show: Parade Corps

 Sponsored by: Moose Lodge, VFW, American Legion

 Jolly Jesters – Mountlake Terrace, WA

 Founder / Director: Vince Tarasco, former member of the Toronto Sr corps

 Related to the Jolly Jesters Sr of Toronto Canada